Sex assault of a child charge dismissed against Papillion man found incompetent to stand trial

-An elderly Papillion man will not stand trial on a charge of third-degree sexual assault of a child after a judge determined the man was incompetent to stand trial.
+An elderly Papillion man will not stand trial on a charge of first-degree sexual assault of a child after a judge determined the man was incompetent to stand trial.

 Eugene V. Schneekloth, who will turn 84 next month, was accused of sexually assaulting a child age 14 or younger eight years ago, according to court documents.